 The trope most often affects Iran and Turkey, two emerging markets and regional powers who frequently make international headlines, as they happen to be (1) Middle Eastern, and (2) majority-Muslim.
-Even Muslims from far-off places who one might think would know better sometimes lump them both as Arab countries, because, barring their distinct languages, their culture do overlap a bit with their Arab neighbors and you have to be rather well-versed in Middle Eastern studies to be able to distinguish them, something that the common folk just don't care, it seems.
+Even Muslims from far-off places who one might think would know better sometimes lump them both as Arab countries, because, barring their distinct languages, their cultures do overlap a fair bit with their Arab neighbors and you have to be rather well-versed in Middle Eastern studies to be able to distinguish them, something that the common folk just don't care to do, it seems.
 To make matters worse, Iran officially writes using the Arabic script,note a legacy of when it was ruled by Arabs more than a millennium ago.
 Turkey's situation is a bit better, but then you will run into problems of explaining exactly what Turkish culture is, especially as their language is not only alien to the West but also the Middle East itself.
-In the region, Turkey has a love-hate relationship with the Arab countries, because it used to rule vast swathes of the Arab world for centuries; needless to say, some Arabs still regard Turkey and Turks in general as a colonizer.
-As for Iran... well, as the page quote shows, it's best not to lump it with Arabs.
+In the region, Turkey has a love-hate relationship with the Arab countries, because it used to rule vast swathes of the Arab world for centuries; needless to say, some Arabs still regard Turkey as a colonizer and Turks in general as colonialists.
+As for Iran... well, as the page quote shows, it's best not to lump its people in with Arabs.
 Really.
 If you want a picture, imagine the Greeks' view of themselves compared to Turks (or hell, to Romans, under The Roman Republic and in the early days of The Roman Empirenote ), but magnified tenfold.
 Iranians will happily lecture you on how magnificent their culture is and how long their history dates back if you do so.